-Overview: The Grants & Contracts Manager is responsible for all activities related to the sponsored projects within a department, center and/or division.
-Will oversee the post-award and closeout activities for a variety of grants/contracts, with varying levels of complexity.
-This role also manages a staff of two or more professional and para-professional level positions.
-The Manager serves as first point of contact and resource guide for department faculty and analysts for the planning and development of budgets for submission with grant packages to various federal agencies, private agencies, foundations and commercial contract proposals.
+The Grants & Contracts Manager (G&CM) is responsible for all activities related to the sponsored projects within the Department of Biomedical Engineering, a joint department of the Johns Hopkins School of Medicine and the Whiting School of Engineering with seven affiliated centers and institutes.
+The G&CM will oversee the pre-award, post-award and closeout activities for a variety of grants/contracts, with varying levels of complexity.
+This position will supervise two grants and contracts staff in our Homewood and East Baltimore offices.
+The G&CM will serve as first point of contact and resource guide for department faculty and analysts for the planning and development of budgets for submission with grant packages to various federal agencies, private agencies, foundations and commercial contract proposals.
 This includes providing instruction on protocol, regulations and guidelines pertinent to the agency/or university.

-Serve as department/division liaison for Departmental Sponsored Projects Office, Office of Research Administration and University Shared Services.
+Serve as the department’s liaison for Departmental Sponsored Projects Office, Office of Research Administration (ORA), Johns Hopkins University Research Administration (JHURA) and University Shared Services.